hailin-du/Path-to-Data-Science/Chapter 8 Notes.md

 ## 8.2.3 A Default Element/Value
 We can give the parameter a default value
-* When we use the function, unless we provide an arugment, the function will use the default element
+* When we use the function, unless we provide an argument, the function will use the default element
 * We can skip the part giving an argument to `animal_type`

 ```python